 This article isn't a complete guide to life or relationships, so if you want to read about personality in a larger context you should look elsewhere.
 However, you might first ask yourself whether beautiful girls with bland personalities, or even terrible character, really struggle to catch the mates they want.

 The vast majority of us prefer a physically attractive lover with character flaws to an ugly angel.
 This is an uncomfortable truth we do our best to ignore.
 But it's actually a good thing.
 It implies that you don't need to distort your personality or pretend to be someone else to find love.
 You're free to be yourself.

 Women who bring up personality when the topic is beauty are often afraid they can't compete on appearance alone.
 Shifting the discussion to personality allows them to surreptitiously change the game to one they think they can win.
 Since the scorekeeping is nebulous, at least they know they can't lose.
 And as a bonus, they seem "nice" (the most common motive for dishonesty).

-This clever trick is counterproductive here, because our goal is to improve your appearance, not measure your overall value.
-When you're learning to swim you shouldn't excuse the flaws in your stroke by bragging about unrelated strengths.
+This clever trick is counterproductive here, because our goal is to improve your appearance, not measure your value as a human.
+When you're learning to swim you shouldn't excuse the flaws in your stroke by bragging about unrelated skills.